gustavosamuelsamuel577-alt/sitonia-cls/README.md

 end

 local function UpdateAllESP()
+    if not hasDrawing then
+        if Toggles.ESP then
+            Toggles.ESP = false
+            notify("ESP", "Drawing não suportado neste executor.
+ESP desativado.", 3) end
+        return
+    end
     for p in pairs(espObjects) do RemoveESP(p) end if not Toggles.ESP then return end
     for _,p in ipairs(Players:GetPlayers()) do if p~=LP then CreateESP(p) end end